USSBA/certify_design_system_gem/README.md

 #### Rails Asset Precompile

-for images and fonts you may need to precompile:
+For images and fonts you may need to precompile:

-run asset precompile
+Run asset precompile
 `$ bin/rails assets:precompile`

 #### Using SVGs in an Rails view